shakilmith/documentaion/quarkus/quarkus-crud-application-with-hibernate-orm/index.md

     <artifactId>quarkus-hibernate-orm-panache</artifactId>
 </dependency>
 ```
-As well as, you have to provide your database driver to store data.
+As well as, you have to add database dirver dependency.
 As I use mysql so added mysql jdbc dependency.

 ```js
 <dependency>